Watts-College/paf-514-template/README.md

-# cpp-527-fall-2021
+# paf-514-template

-A course shell for CPP 527 Foundations of Data Science II
+A course shell for Foundations of Data Science II (PAF 514 )